 Unfortunately, an accident can do more than just take someone’s wages out of the picture for days, weeks, or months.
 Severe injuries may permanently alter an individual’s ability to earn an income after a tractor-trailer accident.
 There are special damages available for cases like these.

 Nobody deserves to suffer emotionally or mentally, but these feelings are common after truck accidents.
-Tractor-trailer crash survivors can pursue compensation for mental anguish that they experience as a result of their injuries.
+Tractor-trailer crash survivors can pursue compensation for the mental anguish that they experience as a result of their injuries.

 Did a tractor-trailer accident injure you?
 A McAllen truck accident lawyer can answer questions about your situation and determine if you have a good case.